-Explore the history of the Elizabethan Stage/Allen Pavilion and OSF’s other theatre venues.
+Explore the history of the Allen Elizabethan Theatre and OSF’s other theatre venues.

 For in depth information about the theatres, click on the links below.

-From 1935 through 1969, the Festival almost exclusively produced Shakespeare on its main and only performance space, the Elizabethan Stage.
+From 1935 through 1969, the Festival almost exclusively produced Shakespeare in its main and only performance space, the Allen Elizabethan Theatre.
 There were three different stagehouses, one built in 1935, one in 1947, and the current one built in 1959.

 ANGUS BOWMER THEATRE